People & Planet

 In October 2023 we returned to Loldia Primary School to do our second donation.

-Firstly, I want to address the elephant in the room... the single use pads that we have been donating.
+Lastly, I want to address the elephant in the room... the single use pads that we have been donating.

 Planet